“The trauma is not in the event, but in the nervous system.”

 "Trauma sensitivity in everyday school life: Self-regulation and stress management"

-Training for teachers and students at Berlin elementary schools
+Training for teachers and students at Berlin elementary schools, middle schools, and high schools

 This workshop focuses on teachers.
-They gain the knowledge they need to recognize trauma dynamics in students, strengthen their own self-regulation skills, and design the classroom as a safe space conducive to learning.
+They will gain the knowledge needed to recognize trauma dynamics in students, strengthen their own self-regulation skills, and create a classroom environment that is

-The workshop teaches an understanding of the neurobiological processes of stress and trauma, especially the autonomic nervous system, and their effects on children's behavior.
+The workshop provides an understanding of the neurobiological processes of stress and trauma, particularly those involving the autonomic nervous system, as well as their effects on children’s behavior.

-On this basis, participants learn to perceive traumatized students in a more targeted manner, to better understand their feelings and needs, and thus to gain more orientation in challenging situations.
+Building on this foundation, participants learn to identify traumatized students more effectively, better understand their feelings and needs, and thus gain greater clarity in challenging situations.

-A special focus is placed on teachers' own self-regulation skills, because only if they are contextually confident and stable can they act as reliable reference persons in everyday school life and give students the necessary support and assistance they need.
+A particular focus is placed on teachers’ own self-regulation skills, because only when they are contextually confident and steadfast can they act as reliable caregivers in everyday school life and provide students with the necessary support and guidance they need.

-The workshop is designed to last one to two days and can be adapted accordingly, depending on time resources.
+The workshop is designed to last one to two days and can be adapted accordingly, depending on available time.

 Contents:

-How do trauma-related disorders manifest themselves, and what behaviors indicate traumatic stress?
+How do trauma-related disorders manifest, and what behaviors indicate traumatic stress?

-• “The trauma is in the body” – the neurobiology of trauma and stress:
+• “Trauma is embedded in the body” – the neurobiology of trauma and stress:

-How traumatic stress changes the brain and body and controls physical reactions and behavior.
+How traumatic stress alters the brain and body and influences physical reactions and behavior.

-Case studies for practical application to gain more confidence in challenging situations in the classroom.
+• Practical exercises: Case studies for practical application to gain greater confidence in handling challenging situations in the classroom.

-Opportunity to exchange experiences and solutions to difficult situations.
+An opportunity to exchange experiences and solutions for difficult situations.

-In this workshop, students learn in an age-appropriate way what “stress” is and how it manifests itself in the body.
-They explore how they can recognize when they are excited, overwhelmed, or tense and what happens in their bodies and minds when this occurs.
+In this workshop, students learn, using age-appropriate teaching methods, what "stress" is and how it manifests in the body.
+They explore how they can recognize that they are agitated, overwhelmed, or tense, and what then happens in their body and mind.

-With simple, playful, and body-oriented regulation exercises, they learn to calm themselves and improve their concentration.
-They also learn how our “brain stem” works, why learning is sometimes difficult, and what can help in such situations.
+Through simple, playful, and body-oriented regulation exercises, they learn to calm themselves down and improve their ability to concentrate.
+In the process, they also learn how our “brain stem” works, why learning can sometimes be difficult, and what can help in such situations.

-Another focus is on cooperation: students practice recognizing feelings in themselves and others, developing understanding for one another, and supporting each other.
+Another focus is on working together: Students practice recognizing emotions in themselves and others, developing understanding for one another, and supporting each other.

-Interactive exercises help to consolidate what they have learned and strengthen their confidence in their own abilities.
+Interactive exercises help reinforce what they’ve learned and build confidence in their own abilities.

-The workshop is designed to last two days and can be adapted to specific needs.
+The workshop is designed to last two days and can be adapted to meet specific needs.

 Contents:

-How can I tell when I am stressed, and how does my body react to it?
+How can I tell when I’m stressed, and how does my body react to it?

-• Self-regulation – How can I control my emotions?
+• Self-regulation – How can I manage my emotions?

-Practical exercises for calming the nervous system that students can integrate directly into their lessons.
+Practical exercises to calm the nervous system that students can incorporate directly into their lessons.

-Teaching simple methods to counteract learning blocks and increase concentration.
+Teaching simple methods to overcome learning blocks and improve concentration.

-The importance of community and how we can support each other.
+The importance of community and how we can support one another.

-Creative and movement-oriented methods help to deepen what has been learned and develop confidence in one's own abilities.
+Creative and movement-based methods help reinforce what has been learned and build confidence in one’s own abilities.

-Depending on requirements, it is possible to request half a day of supervision for both teachers and students in order to consolidate what has been learned and adapt it for their own practice.
+Depending on your needs, you can request a half-day supervision session for both teachers and students to reinforce what has been learned and adapt it to your own practice.

 Speakers: